Michigan hit hard by deadly hepatitis A outbreak

 Story highlights

-- A hepatitis A outbreak continues in several states
+- Hepatitis A outbreaks continue in several states

 - Michigan has seen 22 deaths and 658 cases